hasura/graphql-engine/event-triggers.md

 * **Works with existing, live databases**: Point it to an existing Postgres database to instantly listen to changes in your data and invoke webhooks.

+* **Ready to observability & monitoring**: Generated events are automatically instrumented with an event-id and structured logs emitted by Hasura make it easy for you to use your favourite tools to run an event-driven backend in production.

 ## Quickstart: